angelocatalani/angelocatalani.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: I think it is possible for ordinary people to choose to be extraordinary - Elon Musk
+subtitle: Failure is not falling down but refusing to get up
 share-title: "Angelo Catalani | About me"
 css: "/assets/css/aboutme.css"
 ---